WE STRIVE TO:

 THE RESIDENCY PROVIDES THESE KEY COMPONENTS:

-In precepted practice, the residents develop a small patient panel while having exclusive access to preceptors whose time is dedicated to them.
+In precepted practice, the residents develop a small patient panel while having access to preceptors.
 Residents develop knowledge and skills caring for new patients enrolling in our clinic who typically have complex health issues.

-Residents also work as a member of a team and are allowed time independently to see patients with the ability to consult any of our MDs, NPs or PAs in our practice.
+Residents also work as a member of a team and are allowed time independently to see patients with the ability to consult our MDs, NPs or PAs in our practice.

 Integrated Behavioral Health